 With all the hoopla around product-led growth, some companies have forgotten that SaaS implementation is never as simple as we’d like it to be.

-Just because you can automate some onboarding emails doesn’t mean you shouldn’t assign a human being to get your newest customers up and running.
+Just because you can automate an onboarding email sequence doesn’t mean you shouldn’t assign a human being to get your newest customers up and running.

-When a customer success or account manager helps a new customer implement and start using your product, your customers will be happier, get more value from your product, and—perhaps most importantly—be far less likely to churn.
+When a customer success or account manager helps a new customer implement and start using your product, your customers will be happier, they'll get more value from your product, and—most importantly—they'll be far less likely to churn.

 In this guide, we’ll explore different SaaS implementation scenarios, provide you with tips for successfully implementing software, and give you a step-by-step implementation plan that will help you earn more renewals.